donkor-james/blog_website/README.md

 After setting up the project, you can:

-- Register a new account or log in as an existing user.
+- Register a new account and log in as a user.
-- Create new blog posts .
+- Create new blog posts
+- Edit blog posts
+- Update profile infomation